GoogleCloudPlatform/ruby-docs-samples/CONTRIBUTING.md

 #### Pub/Sub sample application

-An abridged version of what snippets for a tutorial application should look like.
+An abridged version of what snippets for a tutorial application:

 ##### Create client